gjv9491/testrepo/README.md

 # testrepo
-This is a test repo for Intro to Data Science Class
+This is a test repo for Intro to Data Science Class Week 5 Assignment.

 # stat6306introdatascience